 - Insist on clean, simple API-separating modules.

-- Make sure a technical architect works for you and can diagram the whole system and can explain each part.
+- Make sure to have a technical architect that can diagram the whole system and explain each part.

-- The ability for anyone to deploy and host the system must be treated as an essential part of the deliverable.
-It isn't enough to have code that anyone could use, if the means of deploying it are kept secret or poorly documented.
+- Ensure that anyone has the ability to deploy and host the system.
+It isn’t enough to have code that anyone could use if the means of deploying it are kept secret or poorly documented.

 - Insist on architectural review and at least some code review by a party loyal to you, or by a third party if you don’t have the staff for that.

-Ideally, a plan to limit vendor lock-in should be a part of every project, and vendor's compensation should be tied to it.
-If you have inherited a project, you may not be able to adjust the compensation structure to achieve this, but if you're re-baselining or starting a new project you should prioritize rewarding vendors for doing a good job allowing other vendors to work with their code.
+Ideally, a plan to limit vendor lock-in should be a part of every project, and a vendor’s compensation should be tied to it.
+If you’ve inherited a project, you may not be able to adjust the compensation structure to achieve this, but if you’re re-baselining or starting a new project, you should prioritize rewarding vendors for doing a good job allowing other vendors to work with their code.

-Sadly, both human nature and the financial interest of existing vendors on a project press them not to dispel or even to increase this confusion.
-Here are some statements that you often hear vendors on a large, failing system make, and our suggested responses.
+Sadly, both human nature and the financial interest of existing vendors on a project doesn’t encourage them to dispel this confusion — they might even intentionally increase confusion.
+Here are some statements that you often hear vendors on a large, failing system make, and our suggested responses:

-- "This system is so complex, it'll take someone else years to understand it."
-Response: "It's the job of the computer programmer to create order out of chaos.
-Using APIs, unit tests, and clean interfaces, your efforts should be making the system simpler, not more complex."
+- “This system is so complex, it’ll take someone else years to understand it.”
+Response: “It’s the job of the computer programmer to create order out of chaos.
+By using APIs, unit tests, and clean interfaces, your efforts should make the system simpler, not more complex.”

-- "The code is a legacy of poorly-designed and complex code of great size.
-It'll be difficult for another vendor to work on it."
-Response: "It is your job to make the code simple, clean, and reasonably short.
-Possibly you have done your job poorly."
+- “The code is a legacy of poorly-designed and complex code of great size.
+It’ll be difficult for another vendor to work on it.”
+Response: “It’s your job to make the code simple, clean, and reasonably short.
+Perhaps you’ve done your job poorly.”

-- "It'll take other programmers a long time to understand this code."
-Response: "Code isn't magic unless it has been intentionally obfuscated.
-We expect professional programmers to be able to deal with a legacy codebase, and employ modern software engineering practices to help them do so."
+- “It’ll take other programmers a long time to understand this code.”
+Response: “Code isn’t magic unless it’s been intentionally obfuscated.
+We expect professional programmers to be able to deal with a legacy codebase and employ modern software engineering practices to help them do so.”

-- "We have a long-term relationship, and now that we have gotten past our most recent problems, we're sure progress will speed up."
-Response: "We live in an unpredictable world, but the best predictor of progress next year is progress last year."
+- “We have a long-term relationship, and now that we’ve gotten past our most recent problems, we’re sure progress will speed up.”
+Response: “We live in an unpredictable world, but the best predictor of progress next year is progress last year.”

 Good programmers write clear code that other programmers can understand.
 If the code is hard to understand, that reflects very poorly on the people who wrote it.
 After a time, say a year, a team of bad programmers loses the ability to understand the bad code that they wrote, even though they wrote it.
-So the unfair advantage they have compared to others turns out to not be so great as one imagines.
+As a result, the unfair advantage they have compared to others turns out not to be so great as one imagines.

 By definition, if you have to rescue a failing project some sort of drastic action is called for.
 If a team with a current rate of $X has failed miserably, you should perhaps not seek a team of less than $X to replace them, or even one 10% more expensive.
-It may be appropriate to seek a team that's 50% more expensive.
-It is tempting to say "you get what you pay for."
-However, for social reasons we never pay good programmers 10 times as much as bad programmers, even if they're worth it — so you may get much more than what you pay for, if you can really find programmers who are 10 times better.
-Decreasing systemic risk to a project, which is somewhat difficult to place in a financial model, is worth almost any price when viewed in the context of the large number or completely failed large government IT systems.
-It is usually unrealistic and unnecessary to field a team staffed completely by all-stars, but the relative success demonstrated by 18F and the U.S. Digital Service by staffing a much higher percentage of experts than is typical for government is evidence that you should invest in the best team you can find.
+It may be appropriate to seek a team that’s 50% more expensive.
+It’s tempting to say: “You get what you pay for.”
+However, for social reasons, we never pay good programmers 10 times as much as bad programmers, even if they’re worth it — so you may get much more than what you pay for if you can really find programmers who are 10 times better.
+Decreasing systemic risk to a project, which is somewhat difficult to place in a financial model, is worth almost any price when viewed in the context of the large number of completely failed large government IT systems.
+It’s usually unrealistic and unnecessary to field a team staffed completely by all-stars, but the relative success demonstrated by 18F and the U.S. Digital Service by staffing a much higher percentage of experts than is typical for government is evidence that you should invest in the best team you can find.

-Finally, the executive should not think in terms of "switching" vendors, in an all-or-nothing sense.
-The goal isn't to escape one prison to be incarcerated in another, but to gain the freedom to choose and evaluate vendors.
-It is typical of an abusive relationship that abuser seeks to curtail the knowledge and ability of the abused to choose other options.
+Finally, the executive should not think in terms of “switching” vendors in an all-or-nothing sense.
+The goal isn’t to escape one prison to be incarcerated in another, but to gain the freedom to choose and evaluate vendors.
+It’s typical of an abusive relationship for the abuser to seek to curtail the knowledge and ability of the abused to choose other options.
 The IT executive should not seek to limit their Freedom of Who.
-In moving away from an abusive vendor to whom they're locked-in that has demonstrated cost overruns and incompetence, they should only move toward vendors who increase their freedoms, including the Freedom of Who.
+In moving away from an abusive vendor that has demonstrated cost overruns and incompetence, they should only move toward vendors who increase their freedoms, including the Freedom of Who.
 Human nature being what it is, the longer you stay in an abusive relationship the harder it can be to leave.
-Do not miss an opportunity to invest in freedom.
+Don’t miss an opportunity to invest in freedom.